 It most definitely helps, but…

-Dust and mould buildup on its surface over time can degrade its performance.
-Foil needs to remain shiny and clean for it to perform optimally.
-This happens naturally with vertical foil in walls and foil facing down which remain dust free for 50+ years, hence providing reliable reflective insulation.
-But foil facing up does degrade from dust deposition and the Australian Standard 4859 states a deration in its performance in this circumstance.
+Dust and mould buildup on its surface over time can significantly degrade its performance.
+Foil-building wraps need to remain shiny and clean for them to perform optimally.
+This happens naturally with vertical foil in walls and foil facing down, which remain dust-free for 50+ years, hence providing reliable reflective insulation.
+However, foil facing upwards degrades from dust deposition, and the Australian Standard 4859 describes this degradation in its performance.

-There are some products coming to the market now where there are layers of foil with an appropriate gap in between.
+Some products are coming to the market now where there are layers of foil with an appropriate gap in between.
 These types of products can produce some great results.

 The internal cavities of walls/ceilings and subfloor

-The internal cavities of the building envelope whether they be walls, subfloor or the roof area can be problem areas for condensation which leads to unhealthy mould and material damage. it’s important their insulation and vapour barriers are designed to avoid condensation.
+The internal cavities of the building envelope, whether walls, subfloor, or roof area, can be problematic areas for condensation, leading to unhealthy mould and material damage.
+It is very important the insulation and vapour barriers are designed to avoid condensation.

-There are many potential solutions for stopping heat transfer from extremely hot days and cold days, and it is best to seek an expert for the optimum cost-effective solution to your building.
-For example, solar reflective paints have great benefit in hot sunny locations and if the roof has poor insulation, but is less cost-effective if the roof is already well insulated.
-Often the most cost effective retrofit is sealing a roof with spray foam insulation, as this can also reduce thermal bridging at frames which are thermal leaks.
+There are many potential solutions for stopping heat transfer from extremely hot and cold days, and it is best to seek an expert for the optimum cost-effective solution for your building.
+For example, solar reflective coatings/white paints have great benefits in hot, sunny locations, and if the roof has poor insulation, they are less cost-effective if the roof is already well insulated.
+Often, the most cost-effective retrofit is sealing a roof with spray foam insulation, as this can also reduce thermal bridging at the structural frame that are significant thermal bridges.

 What the modelling says

-We modelled the following insulation/energy deflection building products, systems.
+We modelled the following insulation/energy deflection building products and systems.

 -